Advanced Settings

 adjust

-the value depending on whether the guide star is moving too quickly
+the value depending on whether the guide star is moving too

 or too slowly during calibration.
 As a general guideline, it